shabss/NCBIGeneDBBrowserPitch/index.md

 1. A tool for computational biologist to quickly understand protein functions and relationships

 ## Current Limitation
-1. Shows only first 100 records do to compting resource constraints
+1. Shows only first 100 records due to computing resource constraints
 2. ASN.1 format databases (.ags) files are currently not shown

 ---